 - Scope and objective of audits of expenditure

-- What does Audit Authority expect from the Responsible Authority/Delegated Authority for the purposes of audits of expenditure?
+- What does an Audit Authority expect from a Responsible Authority/Delegated Authority for the purpose of audits of expenditure?

 - Sampling approach in Croatia – practical experience